emilianvrd/Maneuvers/Fantasy maneuvers/Talents.md

 Diplomacy\
 When you Make an Impression, you can compare your Diplomacy check result to the Will DCs of four targets instead of one.
 It’s possible to get a different degree of success for each target.

+### Hefty Hauler
+Athletics\
+Constant\
+You can carry more than most.
+Increase the amount of weight you can carry before becoming encumbered by 20kg.
+You also gain a +1 Circumstance bonus against effects that would make you Fatigued.

 ### Hidden Disguise
 Deception\
 You always have a the tools necessery to craft disguises.
-You can create and don a disguise as by spending two actions.
+You can create or don a disguise as a two-action activity.

 ### Identify
 Divination, Spell\